joelmccracken/reddup/README.md

 # Reddup

 A program to help keep things tidy.

-It is currently in active development.
-Some of the claims made in this README may not yet be quite accurate, but many are.
-If you'd like to use it, contact me via issues or email (mccracken.joel@gmail.com) and I will let you know if it should work for your use case.
+This should be considered alpha quality.
+If you have any questions, feel free to use issues or send an email.

 ## Overview